Devolutions/devolutions-gateway/jetsocat/proxy/README.md

 Offline tests can be performed using standard `cargo test` command.

-Advanced tests are provided as additional binaries.
+Advanced tests are provided through an additional binary.
 For these, a running proxy server is required with specific configurations.

 ### No authentication method testing